For several reasons, towns and settlements that once flourished are abandoned and become ghost towns.

 Skiddy/Camden, Morris County – Post Office – 1869-1953 – A small population (approx. 20) remains in the area.
 In 1879, the town’s name was changed to Camden, and in 1883, it was changed back to Skiddy.

-Smileyberg, Butler County – Post Office 1904-Early 1920s – Some structures still remain.
-A transmission shop is open.
+Smileyberg, Butler County – Some structures remain, and a transmission shop is open.

 Springdale, Leavenworth County – Post Office 1860-1907 – The Kansas City Metro area has grown into the area of Springdale.